-- Matriculated graduate students currently in registered at York College. - Graduate students without any stops or negative holds on their records. - Graduate students with all York College's registration requirements including immunization completed.
-Permit requests will not be approved for: - Non-degree graduate students. - Newly admitted graduate students prior to completing their first term at York College. - Courses with no York College course equivalency will not be granted. - Students whose schedules exceed the maximum credit load for each semester or session (credit load = courses at York + courses on permit).
+- Matriculated graduate students currently registered at York College. - Graduate students who have a 3.0 GPA or higher. - Graduate students without any stops or negative holds on their records. - Graduate students with all York College's registration requirements including immunization completed.

+Permit requests will not be approved for:

+- Non-degree graduate students. - Newly admitted graduate students prior to completing their first term at York College (even if they are a transfer student). - Courses with no York College course equivalent will not be granted. - Students whose schedules exceed the maximum credit load for each semester or session (credit load = courses at York + courses on permit).